 What is Pingify?

-Pingify is an iOS application for assisting in testing network coverage, VPNs, and reliability.
+Pingify is an application for iOS and Android that tests network coverage, VPN dependability, and reachability.
 Pingify provides a visual representation of your network adapters in use and assigns reliability scores to determine how well each adapter on a particular network is performing.

 The main features are:

 - A simple user interface that shows a few data fields in scrolling fashion during tests.

 - Ability to ping on every interface (VPN, WiFi, Cellular) once per second and record the results.

 - Logging of which carrier or SSID the device is connected to.

 - GPS location tracking.
 The “gps latitude” and “gps longitude” columns contain the location results from the phone for that row.

 - Creates a TSV file with logs from the most recent run.
 Ability to use “Export” to send the logs via email, Slack, etc.

 Pingify sends out a ping every second on each of the network adapters that are currently in use by your device.
 As you can see in the screenshot, the Cellular, Wi-Fi and VPN adapters are all in use and sending pings out over the network.